-- By 2025 explore ways to improve City staff capacity the creation of a new City position to help seniors and other special needs groups navigate the housing market and to access subsidized housing.
+- By 2025 explore ways to improve City staff capacity to help seniors and other special needs groups navigate the housing market and to access subsidized housing.
 (This objective was added in response to feedback from seniors, senior care providers, and Project Sentinel)

 - By 2026 explore ways to increase access to service enhanced senior housing with rents capped at 30 percent of income versus based on median income limits.
-Present findings to the Senior Commission and City Council.
+Present findings to the Senior Commission and

+City Council.
 (This objective was added in response to feedback from seniors).